 I thought once I had a baby it would stop but I was wrong, it actually gets worse.
 You just can’t win, if you don’t have a baby you get asked when you are going to have one.
 If you have one you’ll get asked when you are having another.
 And I know from friends, if you have more than 1 of the same sex, you’ll be asked whether you are trying for a baby of the opposite sex.

-As the mum of an only child who’s almost 5 I get asked a lot when/if I am having another baby.
-I don’t mind it too much if it’s family or close friends as I figure they do genuinely have an interest in our life, but when it’s a random women in the supermarket (yes that’s happened several times) or a school mum I don’t even know (has also happened), then I do mind being asked.
+As the mum of an only child who’s almost 5, I get asked a lot when/if I am having another baby.
+I don’t mind it too much if it’s family or close friends as I figure they do genuinely have an interest in our life, but when it’s a random woman in the supermarket (yes that’s happened several times) or a school mum I don’t even know (has also happened), then I do mind being asked.

 What plans my husband and I do or don’t have for our family is nobody else’s concern, I shouldn’t have to explain our reasons for having an only child and I’m not going to.